hbctraining/scRNA-seq_online/lessons/04_cellranger_QC.md

 ## Matrix folders

-One of the most important files that is generated during this cellranger run are the two matrix folders, which contain the count matrices from the experiment:
+The most important files that are generated during this cellranger run are the two matrix folders, which contain the count matrices from the experiment:

 - raw_feature_bc_matrix
 - filtered_feature_bc_matrix

- In the previous lesson, you used `raw_feature_bc_matrix` to load this information into Seurat.
-You can similarly do the same with `filtered_feature_bc_matrix`, with the difference being that the filtered counts matrix has removed cells that CellRanger determined as low quality cells.
+ In the previous lesson, we used `raw_feature_bc_matrix` to load the counts into Seurat.
+You can similarly do the same with `filtered_feature_bc_matrix`, the difference being that the filtered matrix has removed cells that cellranger determined as low quality using a variety of different tools.
 We chose to start with the raw counts matrix in this lesson so that you can better see what metrics are used to determine which cells are considered high quality.

-***

 ---
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*